jstrobel/gin-and-tonic/README.md

 ## Why

-I like Gin-Tonic and want to make a overview of available kinds.
+I like Gin Tonic and want to make a overview of available kinds.

 ## Contribute